alxandru/yolov4_roundabout_traffic/README.md

 deepstream-app -c deepstream_app_config.txt
 ```

-You can observer a significant improvement in terms of FPS comparing to the baseline model (around 12.5 FPS more):
+We can observer a significant improvement in terms of FPS comparing to the baseline model (around 12.5 FPS more):

 ```bash
 **PERF:  22.54 (22.44)